PmagPy/PmagPy/setup_scripts/README.md

     find Python.File
     get path where python is installed (python\_path = which python) in subfolder Python.File/shell/Edit with Pythonwin/command, change Data to "python\_path + .exe" + "%1"

+## DEPRECATED way of making OSX standalones

+**Note**: this is the old way of making OSX standalones

+The process of making the standalone GUIs is mostly automated, however, it is broken into two parts.
+First, you'll run the process to create the guis, then the process to upload and publish a new release.
+The reason for the split is to allow you to open and test your shiny new executables before you publish them.

+These instructions presume that you have cloned both the PmagPy git repo and the PmagPy-Standalone-OSX repo, and that they are both contained in the same folder (Python_Projects/ or similar).
+If you have a different organizational system, you won't be able to use the bash scripts.

+Here are the steps to make standalone Pmag/Magic GUIs for OSX.

+1. Make sure your path points to the correct version of Python.
+At this time, py2app doesn't play nice with Canopy.
+I've had success with brew-installed Python and wxWidgets, but other distributions may work, as well.
+You will, of course, need to have all dependencies installed (numpy, matplotlib, etc.)

+2. Edit "main" function in Pmag GUI and MagIC GUI (desired behavior is slightly different when not launching from the command line).
+2a.
+Change:
+`wx.App(redirect=False)` to `wx.App(redirect=True)`
+2b.
+Remove comments from these lines:
+`if working_dir == '.':`
+    `app.frame.on_change_dir_button(None)`

+3. Open your Terminal and navigate to your PmagPy directory

+4. Run:  $ `./setup_scripts/make_guis.sh <new commit name>`

+5. In PmagPy-Standalone-OSX you will find the updated MagIC GUI and Pmag GUI programs.
+It is highly recommended that you open both applications and make sure they look good!

+6. Once you are confident that both standalone applications look good, run: $ `./setup_scripts/release_guis.sh <github_user_name> <release_number>`.
+To run this step, you will need to provide your Github credentials (so that you can push to the Standalone repo).

+### Py2app troubleshooting

+General documentation for py2app is available here: https://pythonhosted.org/py2app/index.html

+If you get see an error message like this (the build _may_ keep running):
+TypeError: dyld_find() got an unexpected keyword argument 'loader'

+See this documentation on a similar problem: http://stackoverflow.com/questions/31240052/py2app-typeerror-dyld-find-got-an-unexpected-keyword-argument-loader

+You may have to monkey-patch this file: MachOGraph.py.
+(Located here on my machine: /usr/local/lib/python2.7/site-packages/macholib/MachOGraph.py, may be elsewhere depending on your Python installation.)